gojuangu/ih_datamadpt0420_project_m1/README.md

 ## **Inputs:**
-*Here's thr list of all the countries you will find in the database, you can select as many you want to analyse*
+*Two inputs are needed to run the pipeline: the first one is the path where you have stored the databse, and the second one (it's optional) the country or countries you want to look at more detail.
+Here's the available list of countries:*
-- Belgium - BE
+- Belgium
-- Bulgaria - BG
+- Bulgaria
-- Cyprus - CY
+- Cyprus
-- Czechia - CZ
+- Czechia
-- Germany - DE
+- Germany
-- Denmark - DK
+- Denmark
-- Estonia - EE
+- Estonia
-- Spain - ES
+- Spain
-- Finland - FI
+- Finland
-- France - FR
+- France
 - United Kingdom of Great Britain and Northern Ireland - GB
-- Greece - GR
+- Greece
-- Croatia - HR
+- Croatia
-- Hungary - HU
+- Hungary
-- Ireland - IE
+- Ireland
-- Italy - IT
+- Italy
-- Lithuania - LT
+- Lithuania
-- Luxembourg - LU
+- Luxembourg
-- Latvia - LV
+- Latvia
-- Malta - MT
+- Malta
-- Netherlands - NL
+- Netherlands
-- Poland - PL
+- Poland
-- Portugal - PT
+- Portugal
-- Romania - RO
+- Romania
-- Sweden - SE
+- Sweden
-- Slovenia - SI
+- Slovenia
-- Slovakia - SK
+- Slovakia

 ### **Status**: WIP